A1CST/GENREG_GENOFLOW/README.md

 # 🧬 GenoFlow: The Visual IDE for Genetic Regulatory AI
+** Note this application is still in development.
+Please pin or note bugs.

 **GenoFlow** (formerly *Genome Studio*) is a visual, node-based development environment for designing, training, and tuning **GENREG** (Genetic Regulatory) AI models.